wanasit/everest-js/README.md

 # Everest JS

-Ready to run Node JS version of [Evernote API](http://dev.evernote.com/documentation/reference/).
-Everest is an example of how to create Evernote RESTful Web Services from many Node.js components.
-I put it all to gather to make it easier for the beginner.
+Everest is a <b>ready to run</b> web application using [Evernote API](http://dev.evernote.com/documentation/reference/).
+This application is an example of how to create [Node.js](http://nodejs.org) application that connect to Evernote.
+I puts several modules (Thrift, OAuth, and etc) all together to make it really easy for beginners.

-## To do
+## How to run the application
 1. Edit file config.js (use your Evernote API key)
-2. Run server.js (node everest.js)
+2. Run everest.js (node everest.js)
 3. Open yours browser to http://localhost:8081/

+## Others Examples
+There are several other examples in /examples directory.
+You can run these examples using [Evernote's developer tokens](http://dev.evernote.com/start/core/authentication.php#devtoken).

 ## Using Components
 - express (http://expressjs.com/)